valschi/PUI2017_vjs306/HW4_vjs306/README.md

 Assignment 1:  Given that this was 'the easiest' I left it to the very last, unfortunately that was when github was down so I couldn't complete.
 After I was able to assess my peer's HO and HA I did find he did not construct them properly.
 Rather than being the complement of one another they were the same but with different words. (ie. saying from a binary outcome that is equal to 0 , and then saying it is not 1, they are stating the same.

+My comments and review were pushed to the original github directory:
+PUI2017_grv232/HW3_grv232/CitibikeReview_vjs306.md

 Assignment 2: